rapid7/insightconnect-plugins/google_directory/help.md

 # Description

-The Google Directory plugin allows you to suspend and unsuspend users
+The Google Directory plugin allows you to suspend and unsuspend users.

 # Key Features